sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-4(Jenkins,Workflows,SonarQube,Mergify)/jenkins-github-action-mergify.md

 http://localhost:9000
 ```

-- We can use the default username and password to login to the SonarQube server.
+- We can use the default username and password to log in to the SonarQube server.

 ```
 username: admin